callerobertsson/gotools/README.md

 ## mail2html

-Simple tool to convert a mail message to HTML with fallback to text.
+A tool to convert a mail message to HTML with fallback to text.

+## gopastebin

+A tool to send text from stdin to pastebin.com.

 /Calle